-The area's only cabinet minister is looking to keep Ottawa's core red after an upset in 2015.
+The area's only cabinet minister looked to keep Ottawa's core red after an upset in 2015.

-Liberal Catherine McKenna took Ottawa Centre from the NDP in 2015 by more than 3,000 votes, becoming environment minister.
+McKenna took Ottawa Centre from the NDP in 2015 by more than 3,000 votes and was appointed as environment minister.

 The voter turnout of 82 per cent was one of the highest in the country.

 This race pitted McKenna against a wide range of candidates.
 Besides Taman and Clemenhagen there was Shelby Bertrand of the Animal Protection Party; Libertarian Coreen Corcoran; Independent Chris Jones, former nurse and journalist Marie-Chantal Leriche of the Christian Heritage Party; economist and eco-friendly B&B manager Angela Keller-Herzog for the Greens; Stuart Ryan of the Communist Party of Canada; Public servant and self-described LGBTQ activist Merylee Sevilla for the People's Party; and Independent Giang Ha Thu Vo.